hunter-teacher-cert/currdev-work-AliseBraick/01_compare.md

 I implement unit 3 of the Computer Science Discoveries /Game Design that focuses on the fundamental concepts of programming.

 # Differences
 Code.org's curriculum  recommends that students start with Unit One that focuses on problem solving and the iteretive design process using various unplug activities.
 Code.org suggests that teacher spends about 3-4 weeks on this non coding unit.
 However, I found students loose the motivation when they do repetitive unplugged activities.
 Therefore, I do not spend much time on unit one.
 Rather, we dive into the problem solving process while students working on the Game Design unit.
-Additionally, code.org lessons are over scaffolding which might prevent students from  getting the big idea.
+Additionally, code.org lessons are over scaffolded which might prevent students from  getting the big idea.
 Therefore, I skip some of those lessons and teach the concept directly while providing ample opportunities to practice.

 # Weaknesses
 I think CSD should should be only a text- based language rather than a block/text- based option, so students are more comfortable with the text-based languge when they get to high school.